whopriyam/Machine-Learning-For-Trading/README.md

 # Machine-Learning-For-Trading

-Repo for the code I've written while doing the Udacity course Mchine Learning For Trading by Georgia Tech CS 7646
+Repo for the code I've written while doing the Udacity course Machine Learning For Trading by Georgia Tech CS 7646